YunoHost-Apps/conduit_ynh/doc/DESCRIPTION.md

-Conduit is a simple, fast and reliable chat server powered by Matrix
+Conduit is a simple, fast and reliable chat server powered by Matrix.